Unveiling a Pump-Induced Magnon Mode via its Strong Interaction with Walker Modes

-In this work, however, we observe an anti-crossing phenomenon of Walker modes \cite{walker1957magnetostatic,dillon1957ferrimagnetic,gloppe2019resonant} when strongly driving a ferrimagnetic yttrium iron garnet (YIG) sphere atop a coplanar waveguide (CPW) by microwaves, as illustrated in Fig.~\ref{fig1}(a).
-This waveguide is a broadband microwave device that has no discrete photon modes, and thereby anti-crossing is not expected \cite{yu2020chiral,yu2020magnon}.
-This anti-crossing, on the other hand, is not an intrinsic property of the system but is tunable by the pump power $P_d$ with the gap scaling as $P_d^{1/4}$.
-We interpret the other discrete mode $\hat{b}$, which strongly couples to the Walker modes $\hat{a}$ to induce the anti-crossing, as a pump induced magnon mode (PIM) \cite{rameshti2021cavity,bryant1988spin,SM}.
-The PIM can be continuously tuned by the pump over a wide frequency range and maintain a narrow linewidth ($\sim$ 500 kHz).
-When the anti-crossing appears, the radiation spectrum of our system reads out multi-peaks with equal frequency intervals that demonstrates the frequency comb \cite{wang2021magnonic,hula2021spin,schliesser2012mid,kippenberg2011microresonator,coddington2008coherent} functionality, produced by mixing the pump and probe signals via the cross-Kerr nonlinearity \cite{wu2021observation,hoi2013giant,sheng2008efficient}.
+In this work, however, we observe an anticrossing of Walker modes \cite{walker1957magnetostatic,dillon1957ferrimagnetic,gloppe2019resonant} during strong driving of a ferrimagnetic yttrium iron garnet (YIG) sphere on top of a coplanar waveguide (CPW) by microwaves, as illustrated in Fig.~\ref{fig1}(a).
+This waveguide is a broadband microwave device that has no discrete photon modes, and therefore anticrossing is not expected \cite{yu2020chiral,yu2020magnon}.
+The anticrossing, on the other hand, is not an intrinsic property of the system but is tunable by the pump power $P_d$ with the gap scaling as $P_d^{1/4}$, which makes strong distinction from that of AT splitting $\propto P_d^{1/2}$.
+As a phenomenological theory, we interpret the other discrete mode, which couples strongly to the Walker mode to induce the anticrossing, as a pump-induced magnon mode (PIM) \cite{rameshti2021cavity,bryant1988spin,SM}.
+The PIM can be continuously tuned by the pump up to a saturated frequency, while maintaining a narrow linewidth ($\sim$ 500 kHz).
+When the anticrossing appears, the radiation of our system reads out multiple peaks with equal frequency intervals, thus demonstrating a frequency comb \cite{wang2021magnonic,hula2021spin,schliesser2012mid,kippenberg2011microresonator,coddington2008coherent} functionality, produced by mixing the pump and probe signals via the nonlinear magnon interaction, including cross-Kerr effect \cite{wu2021observation,hoi2013giant,sheng2008efficient}.